angular/angular/src/lib/table/table.md

 Table's default role is `grid`, and it can be changed to `treegrid` through `role` attribute.

-`md-table` does not manage any focus/keyboard interaction on its own.
+`mat-table` does not manage any focus/keyboard interaction on its own.
 Users can add desired focus/keyboard interactions in their application.